Revolutionizing EdTech | Angela Maiers | Engati CX

 Angela had signed up for a workout app recently.
 So she was trying to explore the platform, and she wanted basic information.
 But she kept getting interrupted by this chatbot who kept asking her irrelevant questions.
 It had an adverse effect on her because all Angela wanted to do was workout.
 It didn’t feel human.
 She didn’t feel like the bot understood her or was listening to her.
 It’s the equivalent of having a stranger walk up to you in a coffee shop and ask you random questions.
 So she urges you to be careful and deploy a chatbot that is balanced.

 When it comes to chatbots, it’s not the AI that makes it extraordinary, it’s the ingenuity of the human team.
 The creative team thinks through context, emotions, the anticipation, the feelings, dreams and desires of that person interacting.
-And if it can be enhanced with a quicker responses- then there’s nothing more powerful than the combination of human genius and creativity paired with groundbreaking technology.
+And if it can be enhanced with a better chatbot script and quicker responses- then there’s nothing more powerful than the combination of human agents and creativity paired with groundbreaking technology.

 We should be taking the customer journey with every touch point from when the chatbot starts engaging, to how it starts engaging, to what form it starts engaging.
 As soon it reveals itself to not being helpful and not being something a human being would do, is where one loses interest.